medusajs/nextjs-starter-medusa/README.md

   process.env.NEXT_PUBLIC_INDEX_NAME || "products"
 ```

 After this you will need to set up Algolia with your Medusa server, and then you should be good to go.
-For a more thorough walkthrough of using Algolia with Medusa – [see our documentation](https://docs.medusajs.com/add-plugins/algolia), and the [doucmentation for using `react-instantsearch-hooks-web`](https://www.algolia.com/doc/guides/building-search-ui/getting-started/react-hooks/).
+For a more thorough walkthrough of using Algolia with Medusa – [see our documentation](https://docs.medusajs.com/add-plugins/algolia), and the [documentation for using `react-instantsearch-hooks-web`](https://www.algolia.com/doc/guides/building-search-ui/getting-started/react-hooks/).

 # Resources